npctat2021/MINFLUX_NPC_Tracking/README.md

 ### Transform and merge clustered data to reconstruct NPC

 #### 6. Program: rotate_cluster.m

-Calculate the polar angle of each localization and remapping to range between 0 and 45 to account for the 8-fold symmetry structure of NPC.
-It then fit a full cycle of sinusoidal function to the histogram of the 45 degree remapped polar angle of all localizations in a cluster.
+Compute rotation angle in XY plane in the range between [-180°, 180°] of each localization.
+Then remaps the angles into range between [0°, 45°], to account for the 8-fold symmetry structure of NPC.
+It then fit a full cycle of sinusoidal function to the histogram of the remapped polar angles, that from localizations belonging to a cluster.
 We obtain the phase angle, as the peak position from the fitted sinusoidal function.
 We then rotates every point in a cluster by the cluster's phase angle, to prepare for align and merge of multiple NPC clusters.

 <p align="left">
 <img src="/img/sinusoidalFit.png" width="600" height=auto>